QubitPi/ollama/docs/template.md

 <PRE> {{ .Prompt }} <SUF>{{ .Suffix }} <MID>
 ```

-> [!NOTE]
+!!! note

-> CodeLlama 34B and 70B code completion and all instruct and Python fine-tuned models do not support fill-in-middle.
+    CodeLlama 34B and 70B code completion and all instruct and Python fine-tuned models do not support fill-in-middle.

 #### Codestral